mostaquenaim/Image-gallery/README.md

 ## Features

-This web application offers a user-friendly image gallery experience with the following features:
+This web application offers a user-friendly image gallery experience with a range of features designed to enhance your interaction with images:

 1. **Image Gallery:** Browse a collection of images in a visually appealing gallery format.